SethSmigelski/jump-links-block/README.md

 ---

 ## Changelog
+### 2.0.0
+* **FEATURE:** **Sticky Positioning:** Keep your table of contents visible while users scroll.
+Includes a "Top Offset" slider to clear sticky headers and a "Disable on Mobile" toggle to preserve screen space on small devices.
+* **FEATURE:** **Smart Indentation:** Added a "Create Visual Hierarchy" toggle.
+When enabled, H3 and H4 sub-headings are visually indented to create a clear, nested outline structure.
+* **FEATURE:** **Block Background:** You can now set a background color for the entire block container, perfect for creating "card-style" floating navigation.

 ### 1.9.2
-* FEATURE: Added support for Border and Spacing controls.
+* **FEATURE:** Added support for Border and Spacing controls.
 You can now add borders, rounded corners, margins, and padding to the Jump Links block directly from the editor settings.
-* FEATURE: Added a "Heading Level" control.
+* **FEATURE:** Added a "Heading Level" control.
 You can now choose the specific HTML tag (H2, H3, H4, H5, Paragraph, or Div) for the "On This Page" heading to better match your document structure.
-* REFACTOR: Optimized the block's styling logic to use CSS variables on the parent container instead of inline styles for every link.
+* **REFACTOR:** Optimized the block's styling logic to use CSS variables on the parent container instead of inline styles for every link.
 This reduces the block's HTML size and improves rendering performance.
-* FIX: Resolved an accessibility and HTML validation issue where using multiple Jump Links blocks on a single page created duplicate element IDs.
+* **FIX:** Resolved an accessibility and HTML validation issue where using multiple Jump Links blocks on a single page created duplicate element IDs.
 Each block now generates a unique instance ID.
-* PERFORMANCE: Refactored the front-end JavaScript to use event delegation for smooth scrolling.
+* **PERFORMANCE:** Refactored the front-end JavaScript to use event delegation for smooth scrolling.
 This reduces memory usage by attaching a single event listener to the block instead of individual listeners for every link.
-* TWEAK: Reorganized the sidebar settings for better clarity between Block Title settings and Content Inclusion settings.
+* **TWEAK:** Reorganized the sidebar settings for better clarity between Block Title settings and Content Inclusion settings.

-### 1.9.1
-* FIX (readme): Fixed a small typo in the readme.txt file.

 ### 1.9.0
 * **HELLO WORLD:** Initial release to the WordPress Plugin Directory.